hpcmtint/isc-projects/doc/devel.rst

 By default, all tests are executed.
-To run only a specific test file, set the "test" environment variable to a relative path to any ``.spec.ts`` file (relative from the bproject directory).
+To run only a specific test file, set the "test" environment variable to a relative path to any ``.spec.ts`` file (relative from the project directory).

 When adding a new component or service with ``ng generate component|service ...``, the Angular framework adds a ``.spec.ts`` file with boilerplate code.
 In most cases, the first step in